ujjwalguptaofficial/fortjs-doc/docs/tutorial/authentication.md

 import { Shield, textResult,  redirectResult } from "fortjs";
 export class AuthenticationShield extends Shield {
     async protect() {
-        try {

         const isExist = await this.session.isExist('userId');
         if (exist) { // user is authenticated so allow return null;
         } else { //user is not authenticated, so redirect to login page return redirectResult("/default/login");
-            }
-        } catch (ex) {
-            // log the error
-            // return  some good message
-            return textResult("Our Server is busy right now, we are sorry for inconvenience.
-Please try later.")
         }
     }
 }